 - At least six performances in "Stars for Saskatchewan" series every year;

-- Every second year presents musical or drama productions (in March 2020 the musical show "ANNIE" will be produced");
+- Every second year presents musical or drama productions such as; Chicago, Annie, Little Shoppe of Horrors

 - Organizes annual Adjudicated Art Shows as well as two travelling visual exhibits;